Lund University: Rankings

 Lund University consistently ranks among the top 100 universities in the world, with several subjects ranked in the top 50 and higher.
-Lund was ranked 75th in the world in the 2025 QS World University Rankings, making it the top ranked comprehensive university in Sweden.
+Lund was ranked 72nd in the world in the 2026 QS World University Rankings, making it the top ranked comprehensive university in Sweden.
 It is the most popular university in Sweden for international applicants and was ranked as the 40th most international university in the world by Times Higher in 2021.
 Lund ranks 1st in the World in the 2026 QS World University Sustainability Ranking.
+Lund is the highest-ranked university in the Nordic region according to the QS World University Rankings: Europe 2026, where it is also placed joint 12th in Europe.

 The QS World University Rankings by Subject for 2021 places Lund in the top 50 in the following subjects: Geography (24th), Development Studies (32nd), Environmental Sciences (44th) and Nursing (47th).
 QS also has a separate ranking for business Master's (the QS Business Masters Rankings), where Lund University is ranked in the categories 'Marketing' (42nd) and 'Finance' (47th) in 2022.
 Additionally, the Times Higher subject rankings for 2021 places Lund in 65th place in Law.

-Lund University ranks 55th in the RUR World University Rankings.
+Lund University ranks 51st in the RUR World University Rankings.
 RUR places Lund in the top tier for the following disciplines: Humanities (32nd), Life Sciences (12th), Medical Sciences (35th), Natural Sciences (18th), Social Sciences (89th), and Technical Sciences (38th).

-In 2018, Lund placed 82nd in the world in the Times Higher Global University Employability Ranking and in 2025, Lund placed 74th in the Times Higher Education (THE) World Reputation Ranking.
+In 2025, Lund placed 74th in the Times Higher Education (THE) World Reputation Ranking.